lulzzz/GoFish/README.md

 ## Phase 1 roadmap

-1. Deploy services into our Docker environment
+1. Ensure WebApi conforms to RMM level 4 to enable easy hypermedia navigation
-1. Create suite of tests for the services
+1. Create web-based UI (ReactJs or Angular2)
 1. Use EventStore for stock processing
-1. Create web-based UI (ReactJs or Angular2)
+1. Create suite of tests for the services

 ## Phase 2 feature list